 Ill-fitting shoes can ruin a good day.
-Same goes for your horse.
+The same goes for your horse.

 In the hands of an experienced farrier (i.e. horseshoer), horseshoes and the shoeing process do NOT hurt horses.
-In fact, ongoing hoof maintenance and shoeing every 4-6 weeks is a big part of keeping horses healthy, sound, and pain free.
-There are no nerves in the outer wall of a horse’s hooves, where metal shoes are affixed with nails, so horses feel no pain as their shoes are nailed into place.
+For many horses, ongoing hoof maintenance and shoeing every 4-6 weeks is a big part of keeping them healthy, sound, and pain-free.
+There are no nerves in the outer wall of a horse’s hooves, where metal shoes are nailed in, so the horses feel no pain.

 As every rookie knows, the equestrian sport has a language all its own.
 Horseshoeing is no exception, so here are a few commonly-used terms you should know:

-- Farrier: A professional horseshoer is called a farrier.
-They’re specially trained to prepare and trim hooves, assess and remedy lameness issues, and fit shoes.
+- Farrier: Someone who shoes a horse professionally is called a farrier.
+They’re specially trained to prepare and trim hooves, assess and treat lameness issues, and fit shoes.

 - Hoof: A hoof is the tip of the horse’s “toe” located at the end of each leg and made of thick keratin (a fibrous structural protein).